Morita theory for Hopf algebroids, principal bibundles, and weak equivalences: Principal bibundles and Morita equivalences of categories of comodules

 \subsection{Symmetric monoidal equivalence versus principal bibundles}

 Starting with two Morita equivalent flat Hopf algebroids, the aim of this subsection is to extract from these data a principal bibundle.
 To this end, let us first recall some basic facts on monoidal functors, restricting ourselves to the case of monoidal categories of comodules over flat Hopf algebroids.
-Let $(A, \cH)$ and $(B,\cK)$ be two flat Hopf algebroids, and assume that there is a symmetric monoidal equivalence